Write using plain English (plain language)

 - An Abyssinian feline sat on the burgundy doormat.
 (Score 66.7 - Easily understood - plain English)

 - An Abyssinian cat sat upon the dark red doormat.
-(Score 92.9 - Easy to read/Easy Read language)
+(Score 92.9 - Easy to read or Easy Read language)

 - An Abyssinian cat sat on the dark red mat.
-(Score 100 - Very easy to read/Easy Read language)
+(Score 100 - Very easy to read or Easy Read language)

-Microsoft Word has a Reading Ease score included in its readability statistics scorecard.
+Microsoft Word includes a Reading Ease score in its readability statistics.

-If you have not used the checker before, you may need to turn it on in Word using these steps:
+If you have not used the checker before, you may need to turn it on:

 - Go to 'File', then 'Options'.